mdn/content/files/en-us/web/css/selector_list/index.md

 ### Invalid selector list

-A downside to using a selector list is that a single unsupported selector in the selector list invalidates the entire rule.
+A downside to using a selector list is that a single invalid selector in the selector list invalidates the entire rule.

 Consider the following two CSS rule sets: